MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-list.md

 ---
-title: Create an approval for new items added to a SharePoint list | Microsoft Docs
+title: Trigger approvals from SharePoint lists | Microsoft Docs
 description: Learn how to create an approval flow that triggers when new items are added to a SharePoint list.
 services: ''
 suite: flow